13 Places to Stargaze in New Jersey 2025

 Light Pollution

-The artificial light gets scattered by the pollutant particles of the air and clouds in the atmosphere.
+Artificial light is scattered by pollutant particles in the air and clouds in the atmosphere.
 As a result, the sky glows in the surrounding areas.
-If the sky brightens the entire area, a light dome spreads over long distances from the source.
+If the sky brightens, the entire area, a light dome that spreads over long distances from the source.

 When is the best time for stargazing?